-When conducting briefings, agency transition teams should take account of landing team members' unique roles in the transition.
-As discussed earlier, landing team members have different backgrounds in management and policy, as well as various levels of experience with the agency.
-With limited time available during the formal transition period to complete deliverables, landing teams will be looking for ways to get up to speed quickly.
-Scott Gould, former deputy secretary of the Department of Veterans Affairs and co-chair of the VA landing team in 2008, explained that "landing teams are looking for the career executives to make the complex simple."
+When conducting briefings, agency transition teams should take account of the unique roles that members of the president-elect's team have in the transition.
+As discussed earlier, team members have different backgrounds in management and policy, as well as various levels of experience with the agency.
+With limited time available during the formal transition period to complete deliverables, the president-elect's teams will be looking for ways to get up to speed quickly.
+Scott Gould, former deputy secretary of the Department of Veterans Affairs and cochair of the VA landing team in 2008, explained that the president-elect's teams are "looking for the career executives to make the complex simple."

 Briefings also present a valuable opportunity for agency transition teams to not only demonstrate their command of the agency's issues, but also to connect with the incoming administration.
-The NASA transition team, for example, delivered its briefings during the 2016-'17 transition in terms that resonated with the incoming team.
+The NASA transition team, for example, delivered its briefings during the 2016-17 transition in terms that resonated with the incoming team.
 The team highlighted how NASA's programs were important to the president-elect's priorities, such as job creation.
 This approach, described by associate administrator Robert Lightfoot as "our story, their words," enabled the landing team to develop a deeper understanding of NASA's programs, and allowed the agency transition team to move from one-sided recitations of facts to substantive conversations.
+In 2020, the EPA took a similar approach.
+Agency officials developed briefings-building on the materials prepared in 2016-that considered the priorities of an incoming Biden administration.
+For example, on the topic of climate change, agency officials were prepared to explain what had happened in the four years since the Obama administration.

 To facilitate productive conversations, agency transition teams should do their best to set a positive tone.
-When agency transition teams receive questions about specific policy ideas or administrative actions, some may sound farfetched or impossible to carry out.
-Even in those cases, however, agency transition teams should avoid rejecting the idea out of hand.
-Instead, they should probe for the policy objective and convey a willingness to explore ways to accomplish that objective.
+For example, when agency transition teams receive questions about specific policy ideas or administrative actions, they should probe for the policy objective and convey a willingness to explore ways to accomplish that objective.
 As John Gentile of HHS put it, "Tell us what you want to do and we'll figure out how we can work together to get it done."
-Landing teams need to hear the truth, but agency transition teams can earn credibility and foster healthy dialogue by challenging their own assumptions and thinking creatively in response to new questions and ideas.
+Members of a president-elect's teams need to hear the truth, but agency transition teams can earn credibility and foster healthy dialogue by challenging their own assumptions and thinking creatively in response to new questions and ideas.

-Several agency transition teams, including at the departments of Homeland Security and Labor, had their transition directors or deputies attend every meeting with the landing team during the 2016-'17 transition.
-These agencies reported that having senior team leaders attend the meetings set a cooperative tone, provided confidence to career staff conducting briefings and ensured that commitments made to the landing team were met.
-A potential downside to this approach is that the landing team may feel that career staff are trying to control them, which could have a negative effect on relationship development and trust.
-Agency transition directors can acquire a sense of the right balance by building personal relationships with their counterparts.
+Several agency transition teams, including at the departments of Homeland Security and Labor, had their transition directors or deputies attend every meeting with the president elect's team during the 2016-17 transition.
+These agencies reported that having senior team leaders attend the meetings set a cooperative tone, provided confidence to career staff conducting briefings and ensured that commitments made were met.

-Supporting the confirmation process for political appointees
+Supporting the confirmation process and integrating new political appointees